qmacro/autodidactics/_posts/2021-04-13-producing-json-with-jq-for-appending-issue-titles.markdown

 In my [Thinking Aloud](https://github.com/qmacro/thinking-aloud) journal, the entries are issues in a GitHub repository.
 To [reduce friction](https://github.com/qmacro/thinking-aloud/issues/1) I decided to just use the current date and time for the journal entry title.

 That's worked fine, but in the overview of the issues it wasn't really practical to pick out the one I wanted to read or edit, because all I had to go on was the timestamp.
-Of course, I could scan the [recent entries](https://github.com/qmacro/thinking-aloud/blob/main/recent.md) but that will quickly become a little limiting as the number of journal entries grows.
+Of course, I could scan the [recent entries](https://github.com/qmacro/thinking-aloud/blob/main/recent.md) but that would quickly become a little limiting as the number of journal entries grows.

 In a small script [preptweet](https://github.com/qmacro/thinking-aloud/blob/main/preptweet), used when automatically tweeting about new entries, I was extracting the first 50 characters from the body and using that in the tweet.
 You can see an example in [this tweet](https://twitter.com/qmacro/status/1380500800879919105) - "I've been thinking about field naming conventions today …".

 I thought this would be a useful string to have in the journal entry (issue) titles too, so I wrote a script [appendtitle](https://github.com/qmacro/thinking-aloud/blob/main/appendtitle) that would do that for me for the existing issues.
 I have yet to decide how to modify the process of creating a new journal entry (I could just have this script run as a separate job step in the [workflow](https://github.com/qmacro/thinking-aloud/blob/main/.github/workflows/process-new-entry.yaml) I already have, for example).

 [appendtitle](https://github.com/qmacro/thinking-aloud/blob/main/appendtitle) contains essentially a single incantation, deliberately so, in my journey to practise my scripting.
-It's not the most readable but it helps me think about pipelining.
+It's not the most readable but it helps me think about pipelining and how data flows through such a pipeline.

 I thought it might be useful to share and explain, in case others are on a similar journey.
 In it, I'll show how I used `jq` to cleanly _produce_ JSON - I normally _consume_ JSON with `jq`, so this was a nice departure.